wvhulle/wvhulle.github.io/content/blog/2025-03-18_func-async.md

 +++
-title = "Functional asynchronous Rust" description = "Declarative/functional asynchronous programming in Rust with streams and sinks." weight = 1
+title = "Functional async"
+description = "How to start with the basics of functional asynchronous programming in Rust with streams and sinks." weight = 1
 [taxonomies]
-tags = ["functional", "asynchronous", "declarative", "Rust", "stream", "sink"]
+tags = ["functional", "asynchronous", "declarative", "Rust", "Stream", "Sink"]
 +++